 Most of the time a weapon wielding opponent will be focused on what is typically understood as the threat – the weapon itself.
 Weapons become perceived as the most important factor in the equation – everyone becomes focused on the use of, control of, and defense against the weapon – the whole encounter now revolves around the use of the weapon.
 If the weapon is lost then the aggressor needs to change his fighting principles.
 But this is a failure of mindset – the principles never change.

 When you watch O’Sensei in video, the primary lesson to learn is to see that he always created the context – i.e. controlled the encounter.
 Some criticism of O’Sensei was that he was always dictating the encounter and for all the gloss of harmony of action – the fact is that his use of atemi, the art of the first strike, created the response that nage could exploit.
-Phrased differently – the first one to act effectively (to cause injury, etc.,) is the one who gets to do it again – or in Aikido is allowed the choice to not maim and kill.
+Phrased differently – the first one to act effectively (to cause injury, etc.,) is the one who gets to do it again.
+A warrior may chose to be a pacifist – all others are doomed to it.

 It is a horrible misconception that Aikido is defensive in nature – or more specifically that defensive is misconstrued as reactionary.
 It is adamantly not a reactionary art.
 To react is to fail.
 Training to block is training to die.
 You can never prevail through defending.
 To control an encounter is to attack.
 That should be one of the early lessons in a weapons class.
 Defending is at best permanently a half-beat behind the attacker.
 Always trying to block leads inevitably to failure.
 And as we saw above – failure results in death.